-The information below is a guide for local ACEs initiatives that are just starting out.
-We’ve gathered do's and don'ts from communities who have launched ACEs initiatives.
+The information below is a guide for local PACEs initiatives that are just starting out.
+We’ve gathered do's and don'ts from communities who have launched PACEs initiatives.
 We want your input so that we can keep improving this guide.
-In the comments section, please share with us things we have missed, examples of what’s working for you, and any lessons you have learned and would like to share with other members of ACEs Connection.
+In the comments section, please share with us things we have missed, examples of what’s working for you, and any lessons you have learned and would like to share with other members of PACEs Connection.

 A community can be a neighborhood, town, city, county, region, state or nation.

 Inclusion Paves The Way to Success

 The most successful PACEs initiatives grow to ensure that every sector and demographic in the community is eventually represented in the main membership.
 A system to cycle people from different sectors — and especially people from typically under-represented groups — in and out of leadership positions is also critical.
 This will take time, because people often need to hear about PACEs science several times and learn how it's used in organizations like theirs before they're willing to become involved.
 PACEs Connection has developed a Diversity, Equity and Inclusion Tool to help initiatives achieve this.
 It's available from your PACEs Connection Community Facilitator and is attached to this post.
 There's much more information about it in the Grow Your PACEs Initiative! post.
 Besides listing most sectors in any community, it provides a demographic filter to help identify people and organizations across generations, genders, ethnicities, geographies, in the other-abled community, nations of origin, religions, and economic classes.